stackbit-projects/reloved-iyib-8c1ac/index.md

 intro_content: >
   Re-loved is about raising environmental awareness and highlighting the dark side in the fashion industry.
-The aim is to reduce clothing waste, reuse and recycle clothing. encouraging the use of second hand clothing as well as donating or even selling unwanted clothes.
+The aim is to reduce clothing waste, reuse and recycle clothing.
+Encouraging the use of second hand clothing as well as donating and selling unwanted clothes.
 A big change can be made if we start to implement these practices.
 My name is Iyi Bolarin and my goal is to create a more sustainable fashion industry.
 intro_actions:
   - label: Learn More
     url: /about